Gsarod/Gsarod/README.md

-# 🏫 Future student at Ynov Campus Bordeaux in Cybersecurity
+# 🏫 Future student at Ynov Campus in Cybersecurity

 # 💻 Tech Stack: